 Actuarial gains and losses are amortized over expected average remaining service lifetime ("EARSL") of active employees.
 If no active employees are remaining, actuarial gains and losses are amortized fully in the next fiscal year.
-For 2020, EARSL has been determined to be 0.0 years (5.6 years - 2019) for the Registered Pension Plan for Employees of the CTC ("RPP"), 0.0 years (0.0 years - 2019) for the Supplementary Retirement Plan for certain employees of the CTC ("SRP"), 14 years (15.5 years - 2019) for the Pension Plan for Employees of the CTC in Japan, South Korea and China ("WWP"), 21 years (21 years - 2019) for non-pension post-retirement benefits, 14 years (12 years - 2019) for severance benefits and 14 years (14 years - 2019) for sick leave benefits.
+For 2021, EARSL has been determined to be 0.0 years (0.0 years - 2020) for the Supplementary Retirement Plan for certain employees of the Commission ("SRP"), 13 years (14 years - 2020) for the Pension Plan for Employees of the Commission in Japan, South Korea and China ("WWP"), N/A (21 years - 2020) for non-pension post-retirement benefits, 14 years (14 years - 2020) for severance benefits and 14 years (14 years - 2020) for sick leave benefits.

-Employees working in the United Kingdom and the United States participate in the Global Affairs Canada defined benefit pension plans administered by the Government of Canada.
+Employees working in the United Kingdom participate in the Global Affairs Canada defined benefit pension plans administered by the Government of Canada.
 The assets of these plans cannot be allocated among participating employers, and as such, these plans are deemed "multi-employer" plans and accounted for as defined contribution plans.
-The CTC's contributions to these plans reflect the full benefit cost of the employer.
+The Commission's contributions to these plans reflect the full benefit cost of the employer.
 These amounts vary depending upon the plan and are based on a percentage of the employee's gross earnings.

-Contributions may change over time depending on the experience of the plans since the CTC is required under present legislation to make adjustments for the rate of contributions to cover any actuarial deficiencies of these plans.
-Contributions represent the total pension obligations of the CTC for these employees and are charged to operations during the year in which the services are rendered.
-The US plan has been closed to new entrants effective December 31, 2019 and the benefits frozen at that date.
-The CTC no longer employs US based employees.
+Contributions may change over time depending on the experience of the plans since the Commission is required under present legislation to make adjustments for the rate of contributions to cover any actuarial deficiencies of these plans.

+Contributions represent the total pension obligations of the Commission for these employees and are charged to operations during the year in which the services are rendered.